Free OpenPGP Tool — 100% Client-Side

 Signer's Public Key

-PGP-signed Message
+PGP-Signed Message

-Reсeiver's Public Key
+Receiver's Public Key

-Signer's Private Key (For signing purpose)
+Signer's Private Key (for signing — optional)

 Your Message in Plain Text